theabro/ukca-playbook/README.md

 2. Click on your new session on the right hand side of the x2goclient window.

 3. It should automatically login, asking if you wish to allow connection on first run.

+The advantage of using X2Go rather than a Terminal is that you can close the connection winow and re-open it later, leaving all your processes running as you left them.

 **Settings**